ReallyNewb/retrostudio-docs/code-blocks/actions/leaderstats/get-leaderstat.md

 ## Description

-Gets the current value of a players leaderstat.
+Gets the current value of a specific player's leaderstat.

 #### Available to